History of Boston: Brahmin elite

 Boston's "Brahmin elite" developed a particular semi-aristocratic value system by the 1840s—cultivated, urbane, and dignified, the ideal Brahmin was the very essence of enlightened aristocracy.
 He was not only wealthy, but displayed suitable personal virtues and character traits.
-The term was coined in 1861 by Dr. Oliver Wendell Holmes, Sr. The Brahmin had high expectations to meet: to cultivate the arts, support charities such as hospitals and colleges, and assume the role of community leader.
+The term was coined in 1861 by Dr. Oliver Wendell Holmes Sr. The Brahmin had high expectations to meet: to cultivate the arts, support charities such as hospitals and colleges, and assume the role of community leader.
 Although the ideal called on him to transcend commonplace business values, in practice many found the thrill of economic success quite attractive.
 The Brahmins warned each other against "avarice" and insisted upon "personal responsibility."
 Scandal and divorce were unacceptable.
 The total system was buttressed by the strong extended family ties present in Boston society.
 Young men attended the same prep schools and colleges, and had their own way of talking.
 Heirs married heiresses.
 Family not only served as an economic asset, but also as a means of moral restraint.
 Most belonged to the Unitarian or Episcopal churches, although some were Congregationalists or Methodists.
 Politically, they were successively Federalists, Whigs, and Republicans.

 A poem about Boston, attributed to various people, describes the city thus: "And here's to good old Boston / The land of the bean and the cod / Where Lowells talk only to Cabots / and Cabots talk only to God."
 While wealthy colonial families like the Lowells and Cabots (often called the Boston Brahmins) ruled the city, the 1840s brought waves of new immigrants from Europe.
 These included large numbers of Irish and Italians, giving the city a large Roman Catholic population.

 Abolitionists

 In 1831, William Lloyd Garrison founded The Liberator, an abolitionist newsletter, in Boston.
 It advocated "immediate and complete emancipation of all slaves" in the United States, and established Boston as the center of the abolitionist movement.
+While living in Boston, David Walker published An Appeal to the Colored Citizens of the World.
 After the passing of the Fugitive Slave Law of 1850, Boston became a bastion of abolitionist thought.
 Attempts by slave-catchers to arrest fugitive slaves often proved futile, which included the notable case of Anthony Burns and Kevin McLaughlin.
 After the passage of the Kansas–Nebraska Act in 1854, Boston also became the hub of efforts to send anti-slavery New Englanders to settle in Kansas Territory through the Massachusetts Emigrant Aid Company.